doerschera/break-beats/coding-requirements.md

    - Break/Beats

 - What problem does this solve?
+-   Sometimes constructing and sharing music playlists can be overly complex and time consuming.
+-
     - Boredom at work; Sadness; Frustration; Mental Block
+    -
 - Who are our users?